Brief Description of the Project

 CARONTE aims at addressing fundamental open questions on the structure and functioning of competing death causes and their joint impact on overall mortality levels and forecasts, through the creation of innovative bridges between demography and statistics.
 A key lesson learned from the recent pandemic is that cause–specific mortality patterns do not propagate in isolation, but co–evolve via intricate systems of interrelated patterns that are rooted in the temporally–varying and demographically–multifaceted dependence structures underlying such causes.
 For example, a cause–specific death rate may decline as a result of improved treatment of a given disease or simply because other causes have grown meanwhile.
 Unveiling the endogenous and exogenous determinants that explain the interplay between different causes of death and their effects on overall longevity, can unlock unprecedented knowledge to learn, experiment and control current and future mortality dynamics.
 Despite the availability of recent studies suggesting that a full understanding of modern mortality trends necessarily requires a finer–scale analysis of cause–specific mortality, the complexity underlying the functional, compositional and discrete nature of multivariate cause–specific mortality processes still hinders progress in the field.

-Motivated by the above gap, project CARONTE bridges demography and recent advancements in functional data analysis, compositional data analysis, graphical models and discrete choice models, to develop a unique statistical modeling framework which can learn the complex systems of graphical dependencies behind causes of death and unveil their combined effects on overall mortality.
+Motivated by the above gap, project CARONTE bridges demography and recent advancements in functional data analysis, compositional data analysis, network models and discrete choice models, to develop a unique statistical modeling framework which can learn the complex systems of graphical dependencies behind causes of death and unveil their combined effects on overall mortality.
 This will allow to:

 • Explain the dynamic co–evolution of causes of death patterns, while understanding how variations in the incidence of one cause, or groups of causes, affect current and future dynamics of the other causes.

-• Explain trends in overall mortality, along with their differences across countries and cohorts, in terms of causes of death co–evolution.
+• Explain trends in overall mortality, along with their differences across countries and cohorts, also in terms of causes of death co–evolution.

 • Study and forecasting the impact of potential mortality shocks (e.g., covid–19) and health policies on the composition, dependence and dynamics of causes of death patterns.